lambdabaa/modules/README.md

 ```
 bundle install requirerb
-# main.rb will be able to import local modules that use define as well as other ruby packages
 requirerb run <path/to/main.rb>
 ```

+In the example above, `main.rb` will be able to import local modules that use `define` as well as other ruby libraries.

 ### API